 How to avoid double brokering?

-By using Carrier Assure it is easy to avoid those carriers that double brokering.
-Just avoid hiring the carriers with a score of an F (and often the D carriers as well- look for the Business Stability box to be red).
-Carrier Assure uses data analytics to predict how a carrier will perform.
-If a carrier has a score of an F, it is best to avoid the carrier, or tender an easy, low value, short hauls shipment to the carrier to get some experience with the carrier before giving it a more complicated shipment.
+By using Carrier Assure, it is easy to avoid those carriers that may engage in double brokering.
+By avoiding hiring those carriers with an F score (and often the carriers with D scores as well - look for the RED Business Stability box), you can significantly reduce the risk of falling victim to double brokering scams.
+Carrier Assure uses data analytics to provide informative guidance on how a carrier will perform by analyzing past data.
+If a carrier has an F score, it may be best to avoid the carrier, or, after completing your normal vetting process, tender an easy, low-value, short hauls shipment to get some experience with the carrier before giving it a more complicated shipment.

 Within this industry, it's critical to be hypervigilant and read into what's happening with your brokers and carriers.
 Being attentive to red flags, building solid relationships, strictly vetting the carrier, knowing your capacity, and staying in constant communication with drivers will allow you to see when double brokering is happening and stop it before any issues occurs.

 Pro tip: Tell the carrier that upon pick-up, the customer will confirm the MC and DOT information and call the broker or shipper.

 Because double brokering happens all the time, some may ask, but what’s the big deal?
 These are just some of the main reasons double brokering is such an issue at the end of the day:

 - No insurance coverage if something happens to the cargo

 - Broker’s customers become angry when involved in double brokering problems

 - The chances of problems occurring increase significantly